Skip to content

 • Finding out information about someone by researching someone, going through their things, and/or harassing friends or family

-Leaving an abusive relationship is often the most dangerous time for the victim and when stalking is most likely to occur.
+Leaving an abusive relationship is often the most dangerous time for a victim and when stalking is most likely to occur.

 Stalking should be taken seriously.
 It can also escalate to further violence or homicide.